andreschaffer/microservices-testing-examples/README.md

 * **Verify Pacts:** download its consumers' pacts (tagged as prod) from the pact broker, verify all of them and publish the results to the pact broker.
 * **Create Pacts:** create its pacts and publish them to the pact broker.

-Pact broker will trigger all provider pipelines that has a contract with Project A as consumer:
+The pact broker will trigger all provider pipelines that has a contract with Project A as consumer:

 * **Checkout Prod Version:** checkout Project B code corresponding to its prod tag.
 * **Verify Pacts:** download the pacts that Project A created with B, verify them and publish the results to the pact broker.